AdrienPoupa/laradose/README.md

-# Laravel Docker Compose
+# Laradose

-This repository aims to bring a light yet powerful and configurable Docker compose configuration to run a Laravel application locally.
+Laradose aims to bring a light yet powerful and configurable Docker compose configuration to run a Laravel application locally.
 It is not intended for production.

 Out of the box, 6 containers are installed: